Government's Version of Amazon.com Helps India Save $1 Billion

 Kumar said the government aims to take the portal to the next stage by consolidating all its procurement at one place.

-Even if a category is not there, vendors can still bid on GeM, and later on the category can be added, he said.
+Even if a category is not there, vendors can still bid on Tender, and later on the category can be added, he said.
 It will lead to economies of scale, better price discovery and dissemination of best practices.